 My journalism and academic career has taken me from coast to coast with memorable stops in the Midwest.

 I research media and democracy from a variety of angles, including aesthetic labor and media diversity; journalism’s impact and threats to local news; and political/civic engagement.

 My forthcoming book, Performing the News (under contract, Rutgers University Press), examines a systemic problem that is not commonly addressed in discourse on diversity in journalism: Journalists who are members of historically marginalized groups often feel pressure to hide markers of their background and downplay identity-based differences, known as covering.
 Through in-depth interviews, I examine how journalists who perform for audiences on television, radio, and podcasts learn about expectations for self-presentation and manage their public image.

-His main research interests are audience engagement and the impact of journalism; youth civic engagement and news/media literacy; and media and disability.
-His research has been published in peer-reviewed journals such as Journalism Studies, Newspaper Research Journal, Journal of Broadcasting & Electronic Media and Journal of Media Business Studies.
+My research has been published in peer-reviewed journals such as Journalism Studies, Journalism Practice, Digital Journalism, International Journal of Communication, Newspaper Research Journal, Journal of Broadcasting & Electronic Media and Journal of Media Business Studies.

-As a journalist for more than a decade, he has covered media, higher education, health, business, sports, the environment and the arts for publications such as American Journalism Review, The Los Angeles Times, Inside Higher Ed and The St. Louis Beacon.
-He created and produced podcasts at Inside Higher Ed and started a blog aimed at young readers while at the St. Louis Beacon.
-He holds certificates in data-driven and multimedia journalism.
+As a journalist for more than 15 years, I have covered media, higher education, health, business, politics, sports, the environment and the arts for publications such as The Los Angeles Times, Inside Higher Ed and The St. Louis Beacon.
+I created and produced podcasts at Inside Higher Ed and started a blog aimed at young readers while at the St. Louis Beacon.
+I hold certificates in data-driven and multimedia journalism.